POLITICAL PHILOSOPHY – A PRIMER

 2.2 Historical sketch:

-were then Medici Popes (Leo X and Clement VII), so
+there were Medici Popes (Leo X and Clement

 It is significant that the Catholic Church was very corrupt during this period: Pope Alexander VI (who took on his mother’s surname: Borgia…) was described by Machiavelli as “a great liar and deceiver” in secular politics (Mackenney); when Alexander moved to annul the marriage of his daughter Lucrezia, her husband Giovanni Sforza accused both Alexander and Cesare of having had incestuous relations with Lucrezia! (source: Wikipedia).
 Although Alexander VI was probably the most notorious of the popes, others were also capable of decadent and criminal behaviour (e.g. when there was a plot to assassinate Lorenzo de’ Medici, pope Sixtus IV was aware of it).
 (Mackenney).